Valhalla Cinema, Melbourne: History

 Shows like these – and the general selections played there – quickly led to the Valhalla becoming firmly associated in the public mind with cult films.
 At its peak, audiences included 400 patrons and 30 dedicated performers.

 From the late 1970s, Valhalla expanded both within Melbourne and around Australia.
-It opened the Academy Valhalla Twin Cinema in Melbourne on the corner of Swanston and Collins Streets, Valhalla at the Agora at La Trobe University, and late shows at The Astor in St Kilda and then at The National in St Kilda as well as cinemas in Adelaide, Perth and Brisbane.
+It opened the Academy Valhalla Twin Cinema in the heritage-listed Manchester Unity building on the corner of Swanston and Collins Streets, Melbourne; Valhalla at the Agora at La Trobe University, and late shows at The Astor in St Kilda; the Academy Twin, Paddington, Sydney; and then cinemas in Adelaide, Perth and Brisbane.

-In 1987, the Valhalla relocated from Richmond to High Street, Westgarth, after the sale of their original venue (it was later demolished).
+In 1987, the Valhalla relocated from Richmond to the Westgarth Theatre in High Street, Westgarth, after the sale of their original venue (it was later demolished).
 With the characteristic offbeat nature of the cinema, the last film screened at the old premises was the first half of "The Blues Brothers", with the second half being screened at the new venue after intermission.
 This caused a traffic jam in Richmond at 1 am.
 The Valhalla closed its doors in 1996 and became the Westgarth Cinema, after the rental costs of their Northcote site became too high to meet.

 The owners of the Westgarth cinema building continued to run it, as "The Westgarth", until early 2006.
 At that point, the cinema business was sold to the Palace Films and Cinemas chain, whilst they retain the ownership of the building.
-The building recently reopened after extensive renovations and the addition of two more screens.
+The building reopened after extensive renovations and the addition of two more screens.
 It now screens more traditionally arthouse fare.
-Ironically, both the expanded number of screens and the films screened have brought it closer to what the Valhalla had always wanted to do with the venue.